 Time Warner Cable (TWC) helped put cable on the map as one of the early US providers.
-The company is the #2 US cable company, after Comcast, with operations in more than two dozen states across the country.
-It serves more than 15.2 million mostly residential customers (about 625,000 business customers) with video, high-speed data (primarily through ISP brand Road Runner), and voice offerings, as well as security and home management.
+The company is part of Charter Communications, the #2 US cable company after Comcast.
+TWC has operations in more than two dozen states across the country.
+It serves more than 16 million mostly residential customers (about 700,000 business customers) with video, high-speed data (primarily through ISP brand Road Runner), and voice offerings, as well as security and home management.
 In addition to video, voice, and data, other business services include networking and transport, outsourced IT, and cloud computing.
-In April 2015, rival Comcast dropped its $45 billion bid to acquire TWC because of regulatory hurdles.
-A month after that door closed another opened.
-TWC accepted a $55 billion offer from Charter Communications.
+TWC was acquired by Charter in mid-2016 and will be rebranded Spectrum.